Charan0543/Smart-Community-Project/README.md

-# Smart-Community-Project
+# Smart-Community-Governance-Project

-The Smart Community Management System (SCMS) is a digital platform designed to help residential communities manage daily activities efficiently.
+The Smart Community Governance System is a digital platform designed to help residential communities manage daily activities efficiently.
 It allows residents and administrators to communicate, report issues, and manage community resources in a structured way.

 ## Features
 - Complaint registration and tracking